PageBot/PageBot/Examples/500_Guided_Tour/GuidedTour.md

 ## Highlights in the code files

-First, let us look through some of the most important source files.
+First, let us look through some of the most important and illustrative source files.

 ### document.py